Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/renderer-features/how-to-custom-effect-render-objects.md

 2. The `DrawCharacterBehind` Renderer Feature draws parts of the character that are behind other GameObjects.
 This happens in the **AfterRenderingOpaques** event.

 3. The `Character` Renderer Feature draws parts of the character that are in front of other GameObjects.
 This happens in the **AfterRenderingOpaques** event, and after executing the `DrawCharacterBehind` Renderer Feature.

-To see another use case of the Render Objects Renderer Feature, refer to the **Object Occlusion** Scene in the [Universal Rendering Examples](https://github.com/Unity-Technologies/UniversalRenderingExamples) project.